 Traditionally, sweet potatoes are served at Thanksgiving and are always welcome in this casserole dish at our annual feasting table.

-I got this recipe from my mother-in-law.
-It was soon after I married her son and I was learning how to cook.
-Something I had to do in order for us to survive.
-My sister-in-law was shocked one day to see my hands with multiple cuts on them, and when she asked what happened, I said, "I'm learning how to cut up a chicken.”
-When questioning my Mama why she didn’t teach me how to cook, she said no one taught her how either.
-I guess we learned by the “sink or swim” method.
+This recipe is from my mother-in-law.
+Soon after I married her son, I had to learn to cook.
+It was a must for survival.
+My sister-in-law was shocked one day to see my hands with multiple cuts on them.
+When she asked what happened, I said, "I'm learning how to cut up a chicken."

 The Louisiana Sweet Potatoes